• Home

 • A small bowl of water to seal

-Helpful but Not Required:– Instanbaking) Required: Instantt Pot or microwave (to cook potatoes faster)
+Helpful but Not Required: – Instant baking Required) Pot or microwave (to cook potatoes faster)

 • Air fryer (the healthiest way to cook)